 - 2 cups powdered sugar

-- Put the powdered sugar and 1/4 cup of candy cane bits in a gallon zippered plastic bag and set aside.
+- Put the powdered sugar and ¼ cup of candy cane bits in a gallon zippered plastic bag and set aside.2 cups powdered sugar

 - In a large microwave safe bowl, microwave the chocolate chips and vegetable oil in 30 seconds at a time.
 Stir between each trip to the microwave and continue cooking a bit at a time until it is smooth.
 Be careful not to burn the chocolate.10 oz. dark chocolate chips, 1 Tablespoon vegetable oil

-- Stir in 3/4 cup of candy canes and the cereal until coated.
+- Stir in ¾ cup of candy canes and the cereal until coated.
 Put chocolate coated cereal in the bag with powdered sugar.
-Zip tightly and shake to coat.
+Zip tightly and shake to coat.7 cups chex cereal

 - Store in an airtight container until ready to serve.